Imperial Palace, Earth

 <You might be pleased to know we have identified all the people you resurrected.
 Some of them were murdered by the last Winter King decades ago, it will take some time for them to adjust.> he informs her.

 <I’m guessing the Lar don’t elaborate trauma at the same speed of Demons.
-That’s not a complain, mind you, it’s more understandable to me… but at least one of them will have to take over the Winter Throne as soon as possible.>
+That’s not a complaint, mind you, it’s more understandable to me… but at least one of them will have to take over the Winter Throne as soon as possible.>

 <I’ve arranged for psychological evaluations of all of them, as well as opinion polls on who would get the most support from the people.> Kylon says.